Deploy multiple Ingress controllers for traffic isolation

 rules:

-# The following domain name is for testing only.
-Replace it with your actual domain name in production.
+# The following domain name is for testing purposes.
+Replace it with your actual domain name in a production environment.

 - host: foo.bar.com